-You may spend mealtime avoiding certain foods and drinks if you suffer from acid reflux or gastroesophageal reflux disease (GERD).
+You may spend mealtime avoiding certain foods and drinks if you have acid reflux or gastroesophageal reflux disease (GERD).
 This is a condition where stomach acid leaks back into the esophagus.
 Symptoms can include coughing, nausea, hoarseness, belching, sore throat, and regurgitation.

 Beverages such as coffee, colas, alcohol, carbonated drinks, and tomato and citrus juices often top the list of “don’ts.”
 Some research suggests that these beverages increase risk for GERD symptoms.

-Herbal teas are a good choice for acid reflux because they can improve digestion and soothe many stomach problems, such as gas and nausea.
-According to the American Dietetic Association, it’s OK to drink any caffeine-free herbal tea for acid reflux — except those with spearmint or peppermint.
+Herbal teas help improve digestion and soothe many stomach problems, such as gas and nausea.
+The American Dietetic Association recommends caffeine-free herbal tea for acid reflux, with the exception of spearmint or peppermint teas.

 The Mayo Clinic suggests chamomile, licorice, slippery elm, and marshmallow as herbal remedies to soothe GERD symptoms.